promesoft/KicadJE-EuroPowerSupply2/README.md

 ### Errata -
 Holes for Pwr in and out are 2mm too small in face plate

+Place DCDC input further away from electronics on the backside - risky location

 ## Issues and Notes
 There is just enough room on the front PCB to add a JST header for power feed to baseboard.